longmen2019/Weather_Forcast-/ReadMe.md

 ## Python Weather App - Get Weather Data for Any City

-This Python project provides a simple command-line application to retrieve weather data for a city of your choice using the OpenWeatherMap API.
+This Python project provides a simple command-line application to retrieve current weather data for any city of your choice using the OpenWeatherMap API.

 **Features:**

-* Fetches current weather information including description, temperature, feels like, humidity, wind speed, sunrise, and sunset.
+* Fetches current weather information including description, temperature, feels like, humidity, wind speed, sunrise, and sunset times (in human-readable format).
 * Offers conversion between Celsius (°C) and Fahrenheit (°F).
 * Utilizes environment variables for secure storage of your API key.
 * Employs error handling with informative logs to troubleshoot issues.